 There's no better way to refresh and reset than a solo trip.
 More and more, travelers are discovering the fun and adventure of traveling solo.
 It can be intimidating to plan your first unaccompanied trip, but once you catch the bug, it can be hard to find a travel experience that matches the freedom and adventure of going solo.

 Communing with nature is the perfect one-on-one activity – just you and the great outdoors.
 And Milwaukee’s urban outdoors are pretty great!
 With Lake Michigan, three rivers, more than 150 state and county parks, and more than 130 miles of bike trails, there’s an option for everyone.

-Rent a kayak to explore Milwaukee’s waterways, hop on a bike (if you didn’t bring one, check out Bublr Bikes, the city’s bikeshare system) or just take a stroll.
-Designed by Frederick Law Olmstead (of Central Park fame), Lake Park is a local favorite spot for nature lovers and photographers thanks to waterfalls, stunning stone bridges and historic North Point Lighthouse.
+Rent a kayak to explore Milwaukee’s waterways, hop on a bike (check out Bublr Bikes, the city’s bikeshare system), enjoy your yoga practice in one of the picturesque county parks, or enjoy an urban hike.
+Designed by Frederick Law Olmstead (of Central Park fame), Lake Park is a local favorite spot for nature lovers and photographers thanks to waterfalls, stunning stone bridges, and the historic North Point Lighthouse.

 If you prefer to take in fresh air through a casual stroll, the Walking Milwaukee cards are a fun souvenir and a self-guided historic walking tour all in one.
 Or visit nearby Grafton, WI to visit the Paramount Plaza and Walk of Fame, part of the Mississippi Blues Trail.
 Some of the most important records in blues history were recorded right here at Paramount Records in the Wisconsin Chair Factory.

 Take an arts adventure through the city, exploring murals, sculpture, and more.
 Milwaukee's vibrant public art helps bring city neighborhoods to life.